AI Screenr

 Pre-Screen Scope by Role

-RoleWhat the pre-screen surfaces
+RoleWhat the pre-screen reveals

-Software EngineerProgramming fundamentals, system-design vocabulary, code-quality instincts
+Software EngineerProgramming fundamentals, system design vocabulary, code quality instincts

-Backend DeveloperAPI design, database reasoning, production-incident experience
+Backend DeveloperAPI design, database reasoning, production incident experience

 Frontend DeveloperState management, rendering performance, component architecture

-Data ScientistStatistical reasoning, experimentation rigor, model-selection judgement
+Data ScientistStatistical reasoning, experimentation rigor, model selection judgment

-Security EngineerThreat modelling, incident response, security-review instincts
+Security EngineerThreat modeling, incident response, security review instincts

-Engineering ManagerTeam health, conflict resolution, delivery rigour
+Engineering ManagerTeam health, conflict resolution, delivery rigor

-Product ManagerPrioritisation, discovery, stakeholder management
+Product ManagerPrioritization, discovery, stakeholder management

-UX DesignerDesign-process fluency, research instincts, critique handling
+UX DesignerDesign process fluency, research instincts, handling critique

-Sales ManagerPipeline discipline, coaching rituals, forecasting rigour
+Sales ManagerPipeline discipline, coaching routines, forecasting rigor

-Fairness & Documentation at the Pre-Screen Stage
+Fairness and Documentation at the Pre-Screen Stage

-Pre-screening is often the stage where hiring bias is most concentrated — the pool is largest, the decisions are fastest, and the audit trail is thinnest.
-Replacing the phone screen with a structured voice AI conversation improves the situation on three axes specifically: question consistency (identical rubric for every candidate, regardless of recruiter), evidence documentation (every score backed by a transcript quote and evidence-quality label), and confidence transparency (per-dimension confidence values make it explicit how well-supported each decision is).
-For EEO documentation and internal disputes, that is better audit-trail material than free-text recruiter notes have ever produced.
-Consent is captured before recording; EU hosting is available for GDPR-sensitive pipelines; candidates can request deletion at any time.
+Pre-screening is often the stage where hiring bias is most concentrated.
+The pool is largest, the decisions are fastest, and the audit trail is weakest.
+Replacing the phone screen with a structured voice AI conversation improves the situation in three specific ways: consistent questions (the same scoring criteria for every candidate, regardless of the recruiter), evidence documentation (every score backed by a transcript quote and quality rating), and confidence transparency (per-dimension confidence values make it clear how well-supported each decision is).

 Related Reading